Speedowagoon58/Alx_DjangoLearnLab/social_media_api/README.md

    - Pagination support

 3. Comments:

    - Add comments to posts
    - Update and delete comments
    - Filter comments by post or author
    - Search in comment content
    - Pagination support

+4. Likes:

+   - Like and unlike posts
+   - Track likes count per post
+   - Check if current user has liked a post

+5. Notifications:
+   - Receive notifications for:
+     - New likes on posts
+     - New comments on posts
+     - New followers
+   - Mark notifications as read
+   - Get unread notifications count
+   - Pagination support

 ## Permissions

-- Authentication is required for creating posts and comments
+- Authentication is required for creating posts, comments, and likes
 - Users can only edit or delete their own posts and comments
+- Users can only like a post once
+- Users can only access their own notifications
 - Anyone can view posts and comments
 - Profile updates require authentication